Published on 10 June 2023 in Agile Game Development with Python and Pygame.

 """

 What are you saying Rickard?
 That we can’t verify the behavior of the game with tests and that we need to play the game to make sure it works?
 And do this repeatedly?
 That sounds like a very long feedback loop.
-What about if we have to tweak numbers for an effect that only happens after you scored 100 points?
+What about if we have to tweak numbers for an effect that only happens after you score 100 points?
 Should we play the game, score 100 points, look at the effect, tweak a parameter, and do it all over again?

 You certainly need to play the game to be able to get some details right.
 But we should not need to play “unnecessary parts” over and over again until we reach the point in the game that we are interested in testing.

 So far, the balloon shooter is not that complex.
 If we want to test turn speed for example, we can start the game and start turning.
 No additional steps needed.
-However, when the game becomes more complex (start screen, player selection, etc) and require more interaction to get to where we want to go, I think we should approach it differently.
+However, when the game becomes more complex (start screen, player selection, etc) and requires more interaction to get to where we want to go, I think we should approach it differently.

-flag in our test runner.
-When that flag is present, the tests will open GUI dialogs with mock data and you can visually inspect that it looks good:
+Instead of running the application and opening the correct dialog, we implemented a --halt-gui flag in our test runner.
+When that flag is present, the tests will open GUI dialogs with mock data and you can visually inspect that they look good:

-Your workflow can than be
+Your workflow for modifying a dialog can than be

-flagThis makes the feedback loop a little faster.
+This makes the feedback loop a little faster.
 There is no need to constantly run the application and click your way to the correct dialog.

-In …, Ron writes
+In Python 110 - Now Fleets?, Ron writes

 And it seems to me that with a video-oriented game, we always wind up needing to watch it run, both for confidence and because, every now and then, we discover a problem.